Curated by Nat Muller

 Bucak draws from her personal background of belonging to a Kurdish minority in Turkey and from global conditions in which repression, dispossession, migration and violence have transformed human existence considerably.
 She has developed a subtle and poetic sensitivity in her work that responds to issues of borders, displacement, and identity.
 Her practice, whether using objects, her own body or those of others, often represents the raw reality of a world becoming intellectually smaller and geographically contained.

 The photo series A Study of Eight Landscapes (2014-ongoing) depicts sculptural compositions of objects found along the borderlands of US-Mexico, Turkey-Armenia and Syria-Turkey.
 Not only do these images offer an alternative view of these liminal spaces, they also implore us to consider a myriad of possible narratives.
 In the video Scouring the Press (2016) we see the artist together with two other women crouched on their knees in a rugged landscape.
 In front of them are tubs of water in which they wash Turkish newspapers.
 The act embodies the machinery of labour going into censorship.
-Another comment on the media landscape in Turkey is Black Ink (2016-17) a recipe for ink made from the ashes of a burned book found at the charred warehouse of an independent Kurdish publishing house.
+Another comment on the media landscape in Turkey is Black Ink (2016-ongoing) a recipe for ink made from the ashes of a burned book found at the charred warehouse of an independent Kurdish publishing house.
 As with all works in Sticks and Stones, Bucak reminds us of the fragility, but also of the resilience of life.

 Fatma Bucak (London) has held solo exhibitions at Castello di Rivoli Museum of Contemporary Art, Turin; Brown University David Winton Bell Gallery, Providence; ARTER, Istanbul; Harpe45, Lausanne; Artpace, San Antonio; Pori Museum and Alberto Peola Contemporary Art Gallery, Turin.
 Her work has also been exhibited at the 54th Venice Biennale Tese di San Cristoforo Arsenale; The Jewish Museum, New York; International Festival of Non-fiction Film, MoMA, New York; SALT, Istanbul; ICA, London; The RYDER Projects, London; Spike Island, Bristol; Contemporary Art Platform Gallery Space, Kuwait; Manifesta 9 Collateral exhibition; La Permanente Museum, Milan; Fondazione Fotografia, Modena and Art in General, New York, among others.
 In 2013 she was the winner of the 13th Illy Present Future Prize, and was selected for the Bloomberg New Contemporaries in the same year.
 She was artist-in‐residence at Townhouse, Cairo in 2014, Artpace San Antonio in 2015, Cité International des Arts in 2017, and went on to win the Academy Now London award.
 She received the Arter Koc Foundation Contemporary Art Grant and UniCredit Project Grant in 2011.
 She also co-curated the Transition Project: live and video performance exhibition series at the Yapi Kredi Kultur Sanat, Istanbul together with Basak Senova.
-She is currently preparing her new work at the Göteborg International Biennial for Contemporary Art (GIBCA).
+She is currently exhibiting her new work at the Göteborg International Biennial for Contemporary Art (GIBCA).

 Nat Muller (Amsterdam) is an independent curator and critic.
 Her writing has been published in Bidoun, ArtAsiaPacific, Art Papers, Hyperallergic, Canvas, X-tra, The Majalla, Art Margins and Harpers Bazaar Arabia.
 She has also written numerous catalogue and monographic essays predominantly on artists from the Middle East.
 She served on the advisory committee of the Fund for Creative Industries (NL) from 2013-2016 and the Mondriaan Fund (NL) from 2010-2014 and now serves on Amsterdams municipal committee for artist studios and incubator spaces.
 Recent exhibition projects include Spectral Imprints for the Abraaj Group Art Prize in Dubai (2012), Adel Abidins solo exhibition I love to love